michaelimstepf/basic-queue/README.md

 ## Performance

 All methods take constant time (Θ(1)).
-Hence, using this data structure is more performant than using an Array since Array#unshift takes linear time (Θ(n)).
+Hence, using this data structure is more performant than using an Array since Array#unshift (or Array#shift if you add new elements at the end of the array) takes linear time (Θ(n)).

 Benchmarks on a 2.6 GHz i7 16GB RAM computer showed the following results for the operations listed below on queues prefilled with 100 million items: